ProjectBlackPearl/ProjectBlackPearl.github.io/README.md

 # projectblackpearl.github.io

-A Website made using Svelte, Typescript and CSS for this project<br>
+The repository for Project Black Pearl's official website, made using Svelte, TypeScript, and CSS.<br>
-<sub>couldn't they make the name smaller tho?</sub>